 Ethanol and MTBE.
 The House bill includes a "safe harbor" provision to protect methyl tertiary-butyl ether (MTBE) refiners from product liability suits, while the Senate bill does not.
+It is a controversial provision; there are reports that it could be dropped from H.R.
+6 and added to highway legislation (H.R.
+3) in conference.
 Both bills would repeal the Clean Air Act requirement for oxegenated gasoline that led to the use of MTBE, and both would require refiners to use biofuel (presumably mostly ethanol), but the House bill sets a goal of 5 billion gallons per year by 2012 and the Senate bill would require 8 billion gallons.